spike-rabbit/element/docs/components/buttons-menus/content-actions.md

 #### Collapsible

-In the collapsible variant, users can expand the Content Action Bar as needed to reveal the available options.
+In the collapsible variant, users can expand the content action bar as needed to reveal the available options.
 Pressing the close button will collapse all actions under a menu.
 This setup allows for a more compact layout when space is limited or when actions are needed less frequently.